 Use only registered taxis and, wherever possible, call a taxi rather than hail one off the street.
 Do not share taxis with unknown passengers and always sit in the back seat.
 Travel on local buses is not recommended as they do not follow permanent routes and, in terms of security and maintenance, are often unsafe.

 Road conditions, street lighting and vehicle maintenance are generally poor and driving at night is hazardous.
 Night construction on the Pan-American Highway is frequent, often with little or no signage to alert drivers.
 Keep windows closed and doors locked at all times.
-For further advice, see our
+More information:

 In the event of a motor vehicle accident remain at the scene and do not move the vehicle until the traffic police arrive.